Rent and Mortgages

 Petition to Roy Cooper

-NC Gov. Cooper needs to suspend all rents & mortgages during the continuing COVID19 crisis
+NC Gov. Cooper must suspend rents & mortgages during the continuing COVID19 Pandemic